siteorigin/theme-build/README.md

 1) Watch SASS files for changes and compile to CSS.

 This is simply to avoid having to manually recompile SASS files while working on them.

+## Updating the Google fonts array
+`gulp updateGoogleFonts -apiKey {YOUR_API_KEY}` The task will require an update to the build-config file in each theme to specify the name and location of the fonts file.